nblumoe/nblumoe.github.com/hire-me.md

 how to solve your problems!

 ## Why you may want me
 So you prefer to read on?
 That's just fine.
-Let me brefly introduce myself a little more: I was born in 1982 and literally grew up with computers and programming.
+Let me briefly introduce myself a little more: I was born in 1982 and literally grew up with computers and programming.
 Coding has been my passion since then and I did get a lot of experience in different languages and projects.